yodrew/yodrew.github.io/_pages/back/services.md

 I design and build darkrooms as part of supporting [retreats](/back/services#retreat), from scratch or in existing buildings.
 [Email](/about#contact) me.

 See my [hygienic house](/plan) for some of my latest thinking.
-A vaulted mobile building is also in the works.
+A vaulted mobile shelter is also in the works.

 $40/hr.